Imran-Mannan-CS/sandbox/README.md

 # sandbox
 A sandbox for nerds to play in, tinker and have fun in.
-Let's build a castle of code. :-)
+Let's build a castle of code. :-)  THese pages have a correcsponding Gitub web page template in the gh branch that can be viewed at https://mariopineda.github.io/sandbox/.

 # How to successfully code as [told by Baba Brinkman](http://music.bababrinkman.com/track/performance-feedback-revision-20)
 Performance, feedback, revision that’s how these vocals get written